exterkamp/lighthouse-ci-action/README.md

 }
 ```

-Then put all the custom Lighthouse config in the file referenced in the `rc_file`.
+Then put all the custom Lighthouse config in the file referenced in the `lighthouserc`.

 #### lighthouse-config.js